piotrminkina/pmd-demo/README.md

-Symfony Workflow Demo
+Workflow Demo
 =====================

-The "Symfony Workflow Demo" to show PMDWorkflowBundle in action
+Symfony2 Workflow Demo to show PMDWorkflowBundle in action